theonlyasdk/calkulator/README.md

 # calkulator
-My first time making a calculator for the web.
-Includes a custom expression evaluator that generates and evaluates AST from a string
+A simply complicated mathematical expression evaluator that generates and evaluates an AST from an input string.

 ### AST example
-For e.g if I input `1+1+1`, the following AST is generated:
+For e.g if I input `1+1+1`, the program will generate the following AST:
 ```json
 {
   "type": "BinaryOp",